Discipleship in Intermediate School

 Intermediate school teachers are Christ-followers and they make it their mission to share the Gospel with their students, both in and out of the classroom.
 Teachers challenge their students to read their Bibles, to apply its principles, and to seek to know Christ more.

 I have had many teachers at Heritage who influenced me to follow Christ, but it wasn't until this year that I was truly challenged to think beyond school things like writing.
 I have been challenged to read my Bible and apply it to my life and get to know Christ more.
 Mr. Houck and Mrs. Thomas have encouraged me to do that.

 - Kate, Intermediate School Student

 Leadership Training - In the Intermediate School, biblical discipleship is integrated through the M.A.D.E to Lead program.
 This program equips students to be: motivated to follow Christ, activated to take action, dedicated to pursuing what's right, and energized to serve others.
 Other opportunities are given to students with the purpose of serving others while utilizing their strengths.
 [Learn More]

-Service Opportunities - Small groups work together to serve their school through writing the Intermediate School newspaper, assembling games and hair-bows for orphans in Haiti at the Kelly Erb School, mentoring elementary students, and encouragement Groups (groups designed specifically to provide encouragement within our Heritage and Indianapolis communities as well as hospitality groups to welcome guests visiting the school).
+Service Opportunities - Small groups work together to serve their school through preparing media communications about the Intermediate School service projects, mentoring elementary students, and encouragement Groups (groups designed specifically to provide encouragement within our Heritage and Indianapolis communities as well as hospitality groups to welcome guests visiting the school).